 employee_names = ["Paul", "John", "Abbie", "Charlotte", "Ron"] for index, name in enumerate(employee_names, 1): print(index, name)

 Our program returns the following:

 1 Paul 2 John 3 Abbie 4 Charlotte 5 Ron

-As you can see, our list enumerate function returns a list of our names with the number of iterations performed on our array, starting with
+s you can see, our list enumerate function returns a list of our names.
+The number of iterations performed on our array, starting with 1, is also shown.

 employee_names = ["Paul", "John", "Abbie", "Charlotte", "Ron"] employee_list_with_counter = list(enumerate(employee_names, 1)) print(employee_list_with_counter)

 Our code returns a list of tuples with the employee names, as well as the counter number from our enumerate() function:

 [(1, 'Paul'), (2, 'John'),(3, 'Abbie'), (4, 'Charlotte'), (5, 'Ron')]

 Python enumerate() is a built-in Python function.
 The enumerate() function allows you to loop over an iterable object and keep track of how many iterations have occurred.
 Enumerate is particularly useful if you have an array of values that you want to run through entirely.